Indroneel-Roy-68/cats-vs-dogs-ViT/README.md

 ## Model Architecture

-First I write code of ViT transformer model from paper with 500 images for train and 50 images for test that give me very bad result less than 50% accuracy.
+First I write code of ViT transformer model from paper with 500 images for training and 50 images for testing that give me very bad result less than 50% accuracy.
 Then I try pretrain vit model give me outstanding result.
 After that I increase the amount of train data I take 20% of main train data and train my model that give almost 100% accuracy.
 Here is the Vit transformer image and some parameter I choose.

 ![ViT](https://github.com/user-attachments/assets/b1034739-25fa-4b10-ac49-11b2667318e7)